 Pay Difference by Location

-For those looking to make money, Librarians in San Diego enjoy an exceptional pay rate, 34 percent above the national average.
-Librarians can also look forward to large paychecks in cities like Washington (+31 percent), New York (+19 percent), Los Angeles (+15 percent), and Philadelphia (+11 percent).
-The smallest paychecks in the market, 14 percent south of the national average, can be found in Indianapolis.
-Houston and Dallas are a couple other places where companies are known to pay below the median — salaries are 13 percent lower and 10 percent lower, respectively.
+Home to some of the best pay for Librarians, San Diego offers exceptional salaries, 34 percent above the national average.
+Librarians can also look forward to large paychecks in cities like Washington (+30 percent), Los Angeles (+27 percent), New York (+19 percent), and Seattle (+13 percent).
+Falling short of the national average by 12 percent, the area with the worst salaries is Indianapolis.
+Dallas and Chicago are a couple other places where companies are known to pay below the median — salaries are 9 percent lower and 2 percent lower, respectively.

 Related Job Salaries